 Can fat be athletic?

-As a board certified general surgeon with a cosmetic surgery practice in Coeur d’ Alene specializing in Smartlipo™ and CoolSculpting®, I see body sculpting patients on a daily basis that have struggled with problem areas that are resistant to diet and exercise in spite of hard work and discipline.
-We see marathon runners, triathlon, and Iron Man athletes requesting Smartlipo and/or tummy tucks who exercise for 15 to 20 hours per week, who are in excellent condition still struggle with unwanted bulges and problem areas.
+As a board-certified general surgeon with a cosmetic surgery practice specializing in Smartlipo™ and CoolSculpting®, I see body sculpting patients on a daily basis who have struggled with problem areas that are resistant to diet and exercise in spite of hard work and discipline.
+We see marathon runners, triathlon competitors, and Iron Man athletes requesting Smartlipo and/or tummy tucks who exercise for 15 to 20 hours per week and who are in excellent condition but still struggle with unwanted bulges and problem areas.

-Is it better to get lipo or a tummy tuck?
+Is it better to get liposuction or a tummy tuck?

 Why the different opinions?
 Which one is correct?
 The answer is possibly all three.
-Cosmetic surgery when done well is art, science, technology and patient individuality combined together.
-The ability to safely and effectively accomplish a patient’s goals is the most important end point when considering which procedure or technique a surgeon should employ.
-Having multiple tools in the surgical or non-surgical toolbox gives us the ability to accomplish each patient’s unique and individual goals.
+When done well, cosmetic surgery is art, science, technology, and patient individuality combined together.
+The ability to safely and effectively accomplish a patient’s goals is the most important endpoint when considering which procedure or technique a surgeon should employ.
+Having multiple tools in the surgical or nonsurgical toolbox allows us to accomplish each patient’s unique and individual goals.

-The decision a patient has to make when deciding what procedure and which surgeon should perform the procedure is both important and difficult.
-This article is not designed to debate the ability or credentials of which specialties should perform cosmetic surgery, but simply that cosmetic surgery in the U.S. is performed safely, effectively and expertly by multiple different medical and surgical specialties with widely varying backgrounds that all contribute to patient safety and good outcomes and good cosmetic results.
+The decision a patient has to make when deciding what procedure and which surgeon should perform the surgery is both important and difficult.
+This article is not designed to debate the ability or credentials of which specialties should perform cosmetic surgery, but simply that cosmetic surgery in the U.S. is performed safely, effectively, and expertly by multiple different medical and surgical specialties with widely varying backgrounds that all contribute to patient safety and good cosmetic results.

 What can I expect at a body contouring plastic surgery consultation?

 Communication is the first key to successful cosmetic surgery.
-The complimentary consultation should help each patient make a decision about both the surgeon and procedure.
-The discussion during the consultation should be open and the communication from both the patient and physician should be clear and not one-sided.
-We approach each patient as a clean slate and they need to help us learn about them.
+The complimentary consultation should help each patient make a decision about both the surgeon and the procedure.
+The discussion during the consultation should be open, and the communication from both the patient and physician should be clear and not one-sided.
+We approach each patient as a clean slate, and they need to help us learn about them.
 It is important to realize that each individual patient has different:

 - Expectations for the procedure and how they want to look